 Coordinating learning with multiple people could be challenging, so it’s important to set a daily and/or weekly schedule.

 You might have a set study time each day or schedule different activities on different days of the week.
-For instance, vocabulary study everyday from 6:00 pm to 6:15 pm.
-Grammar lessons from 6:15 pm to 6:30 pm.
-Movie night in your target language from 6:30 pm to 9:00 pm every Friday.
+For instance:

-Regardless of what schedule you choose, be sure to write it down somewhere everyone can see it and/or post and share it on Google Calendar.
+Regardless of the schedule you decide on, be sure to write it down somewhere everyone can see it.
+You can also post and share it on Google Calendar.

-This will help everyone anticipate what’s happening and remember when to ensure they’re present and ready to learn.
+This will help everyone anticipate what’s happening and know when to ensure they’re present and ready to learn.

 Setting goals in language learning is an important motivational tool.
 It can help give you direction and a sense of accomplishment as you hit each milestone.

 When learning a language with your family, though, it’s important to set group goals together.
 If every family member has different goals in mind, you might wind up learning different skills at different times, making it more challenging to continue learning as a group.

 Try to make your goals ambitious but realistic.
-You want to have goals that are challenging enough that you must work together meet them, but you also don’t want goals that are so hard that your family starts to feel demotivated.
+You want goals that are challenging enough that you must work together meet them, but you don’t want goals that are so hard that everyone starts to feel demotivated.

 For instance, starting out, you might consider making it your goal to learn 15 common words within two days.
 With a little effort, this goal should be reachable by both children and adult learners alike.
-Once you learn more and more, you might make your goals increasingly ambitious.
+Once you learn more and more, you can then make your goals increasingly ambitious.

-If you’re using FluentU, there’s a simple feature that helps you set daily goals around how much time you want to spend learning each day.
-As you learn, you’ll get points for extra motivation!
+If you’re using a language learning program, there may be a place to set goals or track how much time you want to spend learning each day on the platform—also great for motivation!

-Labeling items in your home is a tried-and-true method for language learners, but for families, it opens up even more opportunities.
+Labeling items around the house is a tried-and-true method for language learners, but for families, it opens up even more opportunities.

-The basic idea is that by labeling items in your target language, you can easily learn vocabulary for common, everyday items.
-This remains true for families, as well.
+The basic idea is that by labeling items in your target language, you can easily learn vocabulary for common, everyday objects.

-There are plenty of games out there for language learners, and if you’re learning a language as a family, you’ll finally have someone to play with.
+There are plenty of games out there for language learners, and if you’re learning a language as a family, you’ll definitely have someone to play with.

 One way to increase motivation to learn a language is to connect with the culture(s) that use it, and food can be an amazing tool to do so.
 As you’re learning your language, try to have authentic dinner nights whenever possible.

 To do so, plan a menu around authentic dishes from a country or region that speaks your target language.
-If you have family members who speak your target language, ask them for their favorite recipes.
-If you’re not sure what to make, though, Allrecipes is a good place to start.
+If you have family members who speak it, ask them for their favorite recipes.
+If you’re not sure what to make, Allrecipes is a good place to start.

-Once you have your recipes in hand, look up words for the various dishes, ingredients, utensils and serveware, and study them as a family.
-Then, as you have your dinner, try to use as many words in your target language as possible.
+Once you have your recipes in hand, look up words for the various dishes, ingredients, utensils and serve ware, and study them as a family.
+Then, as you eat, try to use as many words in your target language as possible.
 Even if they’re interspersed with plenty of English, this is a good way to reinforce your food vocabulary while connecting with a relevant culture.

 To do so, you might prepare a vocabulary list ahead of time and try to use as many words from the list as possible.
 For instance, if you’re visiting a zoo, you might all try to name each animal in your target language.

-Perhaps even more fun, though, is to appoint someone to be in charge of your translator or dictionary app.
+Perhaps even more fun: Appoint someone to be in charge of your translator or dictionary app.
 Then, as you go through your day, you can make it a game to shout out words for that person to look up.
-For instance, if you’re on a long road trip, you can just spot things along the trip to look up, like street signs, roads, cars, trucks, etc.
+For instance, if you’re on a long road trip, you can spot things along the way, like street signs, roads, cars, trucks, etc.

 After looking up a word, the person in charge should play the translation repeatedly to ensure correct pronunciation.
 Then, you can all say the word together until you have it down.

 If you have family members who speak your target language, you have an even better opportunity.
 Invite them along on your next outing and ask them to supply key vocabulary words.
-Not only is this a fun way to connect with a relative, it will also help you learn native-level pronunciation.
+Not only is this a fun way to connect with a relative, it will also help you learn native pronunciation better.